Delaware Court Records

 - They may pay by faxing a copy of the ticket to (302) 739–7590

-- Persons who have information such as the offender’s last name, ticket/case number may make payment online through the ePayment platform or place a call to (302) 739–6911.
+- Persons with information such as the offender's last name and ticket/case number may pay online through the ePayment platform or call (302) 739–6911.

-- They may also pay in any kiosk location with cash, credit or debit card (Mastercard, Discover, or Visa) using the same case information
+- Using the same case information, they may also pay in any kiosk location with cash, credit, or debit card (Mastercard, Discover, or Visa).

 Anyone unable to pay the complete fine for a voluntary assessment may contact the Voluntary Assessment Centre on (302) 739–6911.
-When this inability occurs after a hearing where an individual was found guilty, the Court may set up a payment plan.
+The court may set up a payment plan when this inability occurs after a hearing where an individual was found guilty.

-Payment of the full fine of a voluntary assessment ticket may benefit the offender as:
+Payment of the full fine of a voluntary assessment ticket may benefit the offender as follows:

 - No demerit points are assessed on his/her driver's license by the Division of Motor Vehicles (DMV).
 If it was a speeding violation under 14 miles/hr over the speed limit and the individual has no preliminary convictions of speeding violations within 3 years.

-- No unpaid traffic tickets show up his/her driving records when an insurance company wants to offer a policy.
+- No unpaid traffic tickets show up in/their driving records when an insurance company wants to offer a policy.

 How Do I Find a Delaware Traffic Court Record?

 Most Traffic Cases are treated as criminal offenses in the State of Delaware.
-Persons who want to find a Delaware Traffic Court Record may seek access at a Justice of Peace Criminal Court location where the record is located during business hours.
-This request may carry sufficient information about the case and it can be made in writing, in-person, via mail, or fax to the appropriate addresses/ fax numbers.
+Persons who want to find a Delaware Traffic Court Record may seek access at a Justice of the Peace Criminal Court location where the record is located during business hours.
+This request may carry sufficient information about the case and can be made in writing, in person, via mail, or fax to the appropriate addresses/ fax numbers.

-The interested party may also attach the Application to Access Records form, filled with adequate information of the case to the request.
+The interested party may also attach the Application to Access Records form, filled with adequate information about the case, to the request.
 An individual who wishes to make copies of a record shall bear the resulting fees.
-The Court determines these fees.
-The Court of Common Pleas Traffic Court also uses similar record access procedures, but with the exception that requests are directed in person or mail to the Records Custodian of the Court at:
+The court determines these fees.
+The Court of Common Pleas Traffic Court also uses similar record access procedures, but with the exception that requests are directed in person or by mail to the Records Custodian of the Court at:

 Leonard L. Williams Justice Center